brycie-boy/The_Cosmos/Volitional formations.md

-## The feelings aggregate #
+## Volitional formations #

-The feeling aggregate, one of the [[The five aggregates]]. is defined as the "affective tone" of experience.
-It consists of painful, pleasant, and neutral feelings.
-The cause and condition for the manifestation of the feeling aggregate is the contact between the internal and external [[Six sense bases]].
+Volitional formations, one of [[The five aggregates]], is defined as a term involving the maltifarious mental factors including volition, choice, and attention.
+The cause and condition for the manifestation of volitional formations is contact between the internal and external [[Six sense bases]].

 ___